Dublin and Monaghan bombings: Aftermath

 After the blasts, bystanders rushed to help the wounded, and emergency response personnel were on the scene within minutes.
 Hospitals across Dublin were put on standby to receive casualties.
 However, rescue operations in Dublin were hampered by heavy traffic due to the bus strike.
 Rescuers, feeling that help was not coming fast enough, lifted the dead and wounded, wrapped them in coats and bundled them into cars to get them to the nearest hospital.
-Garda Síochána squad cars escorted surgeons through the crowded streets to attend the wounded.
+Garda Síochána squad cars escorted surgeons through the crowded streets to attend to the wounded.
 Many people, on finding out what had happened, went straight away to offer blood.

 Paddy Doyle of Finglas, who lost his daughter, son-in-law, and two infant granddaughters in the Parnell Street explosion, described the scene inside Dublin's city morgue as having been like a "slaughterhouse", with workers "putting arms and legs together to make up a body".

 At 18:00, after all of the dead and injured had been removed, Garda officers cordoned off the three bomb sites in Dublin.
 Fifteen minutes earlier, at 17:45, the orders were given to call out 'national cordons', to stop the bombers fleeing the state.
 Garda officers were sent to Connolly Station, Busáras, Dublin Airport, the B&I car ferry port, and the mail boat at Dún Laoghaire.
 At 18:28, the Dublin-Belfast train was stopped at Dundalk and searched by a team of 18 Gardaí led by an inspector.
 During the evening of 17 May, Gardaí from the Ballistics, Photography, Mappings, and Fingerprints section visited the three bomb sites in Dublin and examined the debris.

 Some accounts give a total of 34 or 35 dead from the four bombings: 34 by including the unborn child of victim Colette Doherty, who was nine months pregnant; and 35 by including the later still-born child of Edward and Martha O'Neill.
 Edward was killed outright in Parnell Street.
 Martha O'Neill was not caught up in the attack, although two of their children were seriously injured in the bombing; one of them, a four-year-old boy, suffered severe facial injuries.
 The 22-month-old daughter of Colette Doherty survived the Talbot Street blast; she was found wandering about near the bomb site, relatively unharmed.
 Six weeks after the bombings, the elderly mother of Thomas Campbell, who was killed in the Monaghan bombing, allegedly died of the shock she received at the death of her son.

 Due to the bombings, the Irish Army withdrew its troops from UN peacekeeping missions for four years.